b3llyfish/kingdoms-of-the-hre/README.md

 * is the character **not** a cultural head?
 * is the characters capital within their new Kingdom?

-If the above checks pass another check will be done to determine if diverging will result in any of the  unique culture listed below:
+If these checks pass then the mod will attempt to diverge the character's culture or convert to the local culture.
+The aim of this functionality is to diversify the cultures within the HRE.

+### Diverge Culture
+The culture diverge event will trigger if the character is able to diverge into any of the below cultures:
 * Austrian
 * Lothringian
 * Lorrainian
 * Upper Saxon
+* Swiss
 * Arpitan
 * Burgundian
 * Provancale

-If it will then an event will fire offering culture divergence.

-The first option can be taken to randomly diverge their culture.
-The culture conversion effect will be more powerful, and will convert the capital and neighbouring provinces regardless of their culture.
-The AI will always take this option.

-Two additional player only options exist.
-The first gives the player a culture divergence cost reduction buff and lets the player delay divergence and instead customise their new culture normal through the divergence window.
-Should the player diverge culture in their character's lifetime they will use the same powerful culture conversion effect as described above.

-The third option simple does nothing and allows the player to keep their current culture.

-If the character doesn't pass the above checks then a final check will be done to see if converting to their capital's local culture would make it likely they become its culture head.
-If so an event fire which has the option to convert to local culture or do nothing.
-The AI will always convert if it gets this event.

-## Event Overrides
+Note that some base game rules have been relaxed to allow more unique diverges (see miscellaneous section below).

-The `culture_conversion.0001` event has been overridden and the following adding:
+The event has three options:
-* vassals will be more likely to convert if they hold **no** counties with their old culture
-* barony titles are now included in the modifier checks which should encourage barony holders to convert
+* randomly diverge culture - performs culture divergence like the AI would.
+(AI will always choose this)
+* gain diverge culture cost reduction - allows the player to defer divergence for later so that they can hand-craft the changes
+* stay with your current culture

+If either option one or two are picked then **enhanced** culture conversion will happen once the culture diverges.
+This is simply a stronger culture conversion effect, and will convert your capital and surrounding lands regardless of the counties culture.
+(Note that it will be confined to land within your Kingdom title as well as within your top liege's borders).
+Vassals will be more likely to convert than the base game effect also.

+### Convert to Local Culture
+This event will trigger if the divergence event above cannot happen and if the character's capital culture lacks a strong culture head.
+The event has two options:

+* convert to local culture - has the same effect as the base game decision (AI will always choose this)
+* stay with your current culture

 ## 867 Start Date
 This mod has largely been designed around start dates with an established HRE, however there has been some attempt to